A Traditionalist Spiritual (Teacher) cannot receive awards

 Every time someone would try to go into get the boy the mother bear would growl real loud and chase them back out of the cave.

-” Mother Black Bear, I am not going to take this child away from you, I only wish to take him back to his mother and father; they can help him get well again, if you will allow me to take him to the land of Uncasvillage, you can come an d I will make you the Clan Bear Mother of all of our children for as long as you wish.”
+” Mother Black Bear, I am not going to take this child away from you, I only wish to take him back to his mother and father; they can help him get well again, if you will allow me to take him to the land of Uncasvillage, you can come and I will make you (the Clan Bear Mother), of all of our children for as long as you wish.”

-I know this story for you see I was that little boy.
+I know this story to be true, for you see I was that little boy.

 Every paw-paus humans were guided into the circle by a friend, a bird or animal, this friend was never tied or chained, if the bird or animal wished to leave, so be it!